OneRaynyDay/oneraynyday.github.io/_posts/2020-04-26-My-Arch-Linux-Setup.md

+---
+published: true
+title: Reinforcement Learning - Markov Decision Process
+use_math: true
+category: ML
+layout: default
+---

+# Table of Contents

+* TOC
+{:toc}

 # My Arch Linux Setup

 I've set up my Arch Linux environment for over a year now and I haven't made significant changes to it due to the fact that all of my work is through my company's Macbooks (with SSH into remote compute resources, of course).
-I figured since the next few C++ blogs I'll be writing are going to be done with `gcc` instead of `clang`, and I will be dissecting the C++ into assembly using `objdump` instead of `otool`, I'll be using my workstation more often.
+I figured since the next few C++ blogs I'll be writing are going to be done with the linux toolchain, I'd start using my workstation again.

 This blog is meant to illustrate how I set up my Arch Linux environment **after** I've set up the appropriate UEFI, swap, and filesystem partitions.
-I'm not going to explain how boot loaders work, how to set up Pacman (the package manager for Arch), setting up locale, etc. With that said, let's dive in!
+I'm not going to explain how boot loaders work, how to set up Pacman (the package manager for Arch), setting up locale, etc. I also won't cover my `vim` and `zsh` setup.
+With that said, let's dive in!

 ## Preliminary